Roosters and chickens

 Please note: As of 1 December 2021, a reference to an Environment Protection Zone E1, E2, E3 or E4 in a document should be taken to be a reference to a Conservation Zone C1, C2, C3 or C4.
 For further information, please see Department of Planning and Environment's 'Standard Instrument (Local Environmental Plans) Amendment (Land Use Zones) Order 2021'.

 If roosters and chickens are causing problems

-Should the keeping of chickens and poultry become a public health or noise issue in any area, Council can place additional requirements on the owner of the land under Section 124 of the Local Government Act 1993, in accordance with Council's Local Orders Policy.
+If keeping chickens and poultry becomes a public health or noise issue in any area of the Eurobodalla, Council can impose further requirements on the landowner under Section 124 of the Local Government Act 1993, in line with Council's Local Orders Policy.
 These requirements may include: